ansible-collections/ibm_zos_cics/docs/source/modules/cmci_install.rst

        response
-        | The response of the CMCI request.
+        | The response of cmci request

         | **returned**: success
         | **type**: dict